Klara and the Sun: AI-Assisted Writing Contest

 Open-source Alternatives

 lanhu-mcp is an open-source Model Context Protocol (MCP) server designed for AI-driven team collaboration.
-It automatically parses requirement documents, generates both frontend and backend code, and provides design asset downloads.
-Built with Python, it aims to boost demand analysis efficiency by up to 200% and integrates smoothly into existing development workflows.
+It automatically parses requirement documents, generates frontend and backend code, and provides design asset downloads.
+Built with Python, it officially claims to improve requirement analysis efficiency by up to 200% and integrates smoothly into existing development workflows.
 This tool is particularly useful for accelerating prototyping and reducing manual coding effort.
+The project is licensed under MIT and had 1614 GitHub stars at the time of collection.